TheMobiDev/themobidev.org/README.md

-# themobidev-org
+# themobidev.org

-The website for TheMobiDev.org
+This is the Git repository for themobidev.org.
+Feel free to contribute 🥳